gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Parallel Native Compilation

-Gradle uses multiple concurrent compilation processes when compiling all supported native languages.
-You can enable this with the incubating `--parallel` and `--parallel-threads=#` command-line options.
+Gradle uses multiple concurrent compilation processes when compiling C/C++/Objective-C/Assembler languages.
+This is automatically enabled for all builds.
 Up until this release, Gradle compiled all native source files sequentially.

 ### Support for “annotation processing” of Groovy code